KristoferKoehn/TowerAutomator/README.md

 Requires android device and (so far) USB-C wired connection, probably 3.0+ data speeds.

 Steps to operate:
-load project in IDE (for now), import packages
+1. load project in IDE (for now), import packages
-On android device, turn on developer mode set up USB debug on android device, turn on "always on" screen option download scrcpy (https://github.com/Genymobile/scrcpy) and place extracted directory in /external_programs open terminal in scrcpy directory, use this command: ./scrcpy --new-display --no-vd-system-decorations --start-app=com.TechTreeGames.TheTower --window-title="The Tower, Automator" --always-on-top maximise the window, then press alt-w to get window to correct resolution run the python project and start a round!
+2. On android device, turn on developer mode
+3. set up USB debug on android device, turn on "always on" screen option
+4. download scrcpy (https://github.com/Genymobile/scrcpy) and place extracted directory in /external_programs
+5. open terminal in scrcpy directory, use this command: ./scrcpy --new-display --no-vd-system-decorations --start-app=com.TechTreeGames.TheTower --window-title="The Tower, Automator" --always-on-top
+6. maximise the window, then press alt-w to get window to correct resolution
+7. run the python project and start a round, enjoy the much more idle gameplay

 https://github.com/user-attachments/assets/5a0e8387-374f-4b74-bb38-f3c2de20f8fc